I followed the guard up to the second floor of the inn and entered Xie Wuyuan's room. The air was thick with the smell of medicine.

 "I eat, cough...
 I believe her."
 Xie Wuyuan spoke again, his voice weak.

-Liu Mingyue looked at him and finally let go of her hand.
+Liu Mingyue looked at him and eventually released her grip.

-I shoved the pill into Xie Wuyuan's mouth and took out a silver needle, quickly piercing a few major acupoints on his chest to seal the path of the spreading poison.
+I shoved the pill into Xie Wuyuan's mouth and took out a silver needle, swiftly piercing several major acupoints on his chest to seal the path of the spreading poison.

-After finishing all this, I straightened up.
+After finishing this, I straightened up.
 "I've temporarily preserved his heart pulse.
-This poison is very domineering; my medicine can only suppress it, not eradicate it.
+This poison is very aggressive; my medicine can only suppress it, not eradicate it.
 Within seven days, we must find the antidote, or else..."

-Xie Wuyuan's originally ashen face regained a bit of color, and his breathing became more stable.
-He looked at me with a complex expression.
+Xie Wuyuan's previously ashen face regained a bit of color, and his breathing became steadier.
+He looked at me with a complicated expression.
 "Thank you, Yan Er."

 "No need to thank me."
 I put away the silver needle.
 "According to the rules of the martial world, the consultation fee is one thousand taels.
 After the poison is resolved, no credit will be extended."